thatcherfreeman/utility-dctls/README.md

 **Clip**: Indicates whether to clip extreme values.
 If Mode is set to `Full to Legal`, then Clip will clip values outside of the range 64-940.
 Otherwise, clip will clip values outside of the range 0-1023.

 ---

+### Line Scopes
+You draw a line on the image, the pixels along that line are sampled and we use them to generate a scope.
+IE for the waveform mode, the x-axis represents the position along the line and the Y-axis is the code value sampled.

+#### DCTL Parameters
+**Endpoint 1/2 X/Y**: coordinates of the end of the line

+**Scope Position X/Y**: Placement of the scope in the frame

+**Scope Size**: Size of the scope, IE how much space it takes up in the frame.
+Smaller is faster.

+**Scope Opacity**: Opacity of the scope, if you want to make it transparent.

+**Scope Dot Size**: Thickness of dots, when using a scope type that draws dots.

+**Zoom**: How zoomed in the scope is, changing the data range that is visible in the scope.

+**Alt Zoom**: Controls the other axis of zooming, if applicable to the current scope type.

+**Num Samples**: Controls the number of samples along the line, when applicable.

+**Draw Grid**: Draws grid lines every 10% code value.

+**Draw Line**: Toggles whether the sampled line is draw on the frame.
+Hide if you have multiple instances of this tool in a row that cover the same region.

+**Draw Crosshairs**: Toggles whether the crosshair is drawn in the frame for the endpoints of the line.

+**Scope Type**: Indicate what kind of scope to draw for the sampled pixels.

+---